cristiantobol/developer-toolcamp/session_07_npm.md

 ## What is a module?
 A module is loaded by using `require()` or `imports` in a `Node.js` program.
 The following can be loaded as modules:

-A folder containing a package.json file
+* A folder containing a package.json file
-A folder containing an index.js file
+* A folder containing an index.js file
-Any JavaScript file
+* Any JavaScript file

 It is true to say that most NPM packages are also modules, but they do not have to be.

 <a name="adding-dateAdded"></a>
 ## Adding a dateAdded field to the recipes app

-Included in the recipes array that is returned from the rest api, is a `dateAdded` field that should be display in the meta data of each recipe.
+Included in the recipes array that is returned from the rest api, is a `dateAdded` field that should be displayed in the meta data of each recipe.

 We will make the following changes to our application
 * Add the dateAdded field to the RecipeGridList component.